debaseonomics/DIPS/dip-5.md

 ## Technical specification
 DM88 pool will lock Debase-Dai LPs for 30 days.
 The provided LP is unstaked by contract, with the DAI component being used in the 88mph fixed-interest rate pool.
 The linearly vested MPH rewards are staked in the 88mph's staking pool to earn staking rewards coming from 88mph protocol fees, and yield-farmed tokens earned on the underlying money markets used by 88mph.
 The MPH is staked collectively, rather than individually saving on gas fees.
 Finally at the end of the LP depositor's lock period, the percentage of the MPH to be returned to the fixed-interest rate pool is paid back as per conditions of the deposit.
-The DAI + DEBASE originally in the LP is returned back to the LP depositor, along with the DAI fixed yield, MPH rewards, MPH staking rewards, and Debase rewards.
+The DAI + DEBASE originally in the LP is returned back to the LP depositor, along with the DAI fixed yield, MPH rewards, MPH staking rewards, and Debase rewards to collateralize DEBASE.
 A fee is taken by the Debase treasury as percentage of the DAI yield+MPH rewards+MPH staking rewards.
 Review here for a visual representation: [https://cutt.ly/OjgN7iM](https://cutt.ly/OjgN7iM)

 ### Configurable parameters